 Your legal responsibility as a parent or carer is to ensure that your children of school age receive a suitable full-time education, by either enrolling your child at a school or by making other arrangements through home schooling / elective home education.

 Once enrolled at a school it remains the parent or carer’s legal responsibility to ensure that their child attends school regularly and arrives on time each day.

-Schools’ responsibilities relating to attendance, detailed in the Education Regulations, include:
+Schools’ responsibilities relating to attendance are detailed in the Education Regulations, they include:

 - Taking a register twice each day (at the start of the morning session and once during the afternoon)

 - Complying with statutory registration and deletion procedures

 Schools and Local Authorities also have a number of responsibilities outlined in the government guidance Working Together to Improve Attendance.
 Please also see the Attendance Team Guidance for Parents/Carers above.